-Meanwhile, all the parish churches had been instructed by the archbishops of Canterbury and York to shut their doors.
+Meanwhile, all the parish churches had been instructed by the Archbishops of Canterbury and York to shut their doors.
 The eucharist or communion services offered weekly or even daily in many churches for centuries were withdrawn as a potential source of infection.
 This had never happened before – not even in the worst pandemics of the plague or the Black Death, or during the Civil War or two World Wars.

 Of course, the pandemic quickly produced its rollcall of heroes, as we clapped and banged saucepans on doorsteps every Thursday night ‘for the NHS’, or greeted the angels of mercy, presenting as delivery drivers, leaving food orders or cardboard boxed packages at the end of the garden path.
 These were the only human beings we saw, and the cost of their service began to emerge as many succumbed to the rising death toll.
 But others started to ask, where were the churches and the clergy, and how could we survive spiritually without the bread of heaven and the blood of Christ?

-In what began as a ‘bit of fun’ experiment at the request of a South African Roman Catholic friend, I started an online communion service on the Feast of the Annunciation, 25 March 2020, never realising that it would not only still be happening on a weekly basis over 18 months later, but would have grown into the spiritual practice sustaining a small sacramental community stretching over four continents and five Christian denominations.
+In what began as a ‘bit of fun’ experiment at the request of a South African Roman Catholic friend, I started an online communion service on the Feast of the Annunciation, 25 March 2020, never realising that it would not only still be happening on a weekly basis over two years later, but would have grown into the spiritual practice sustaining a small sacramental community stretching over four continents and five Christian denominations.